Inkaterra Machu Picchu Pueblo Hotel

 Average time to visit

 April to November is the best time to visit Machu Picchu.
 The rainy season is typically from December to March, with the heaviest rains arriving in January and February.

-Call us on to start planning your holiday to Inkaterra Machu Picchu Pueblo Hotel or take a look at our itineraries to Peru
+To start planning your holiday to Inkaterra Machu Picchu Pueblo Hotel

 Inkaterra Machu Picchu is located in an enchanting five-hectare cloud forest garden alongside the Vilcanota River and on the edge of the village of Aguas Calientes.
 A great base from which to visit the awe-inspiring ruins and lost city of Machu Picchu.